MrEddX/docs.chatrix.one/includes/abbreviations.md

 *[Rebar3]: Erlang tool that makes it easy to create, develop, and release Erlang libraries, applications, and systems in a repeatable manner
-*[SASL]: Simple Authentication and Security Layer *[SCRAM-SHA-1]: Salted Challenge Response Authentication Mechanism encrypted with Secure Hash Algorithm 1 *[Screenshot]: Aalso known as screen capture or screen grab is a digital image that shows the contents of a device display.
-*[SQL]: Structured Query Language
+*[SASL]: Simple Authentication and Security Layer *[SCRAM-SHA-1]: Salted Challenge Response Authentication Mechanism encrypted with Secure Hash Algorithm 1 *[Screenshot]: Aalso known as screen capture or screen grab is a digital image that shows the contents of a device display *[SQL]: Structured Query Language
 *[SRTP]: Secure Real-time Transport Protocol
 *[SRV]: Service record